-The Concordia University Chicago early childhood education doctoral program focuses on the preparation of confident and competent leaders who can provide the voice for young children and who will dedicate themselves to ensuring all young children have access to equitable, appropriate and quality opportunities for care and learning at every age and in every environment.
+The Concordia University Chicago doctoral program in leadership with a specialization in early childhood education focuses on the preparation of confident and competent leaders who can provide the voice for young children and who will dedicate themselves to ensuring all young children have access to equitable, appropriate and quality opportunities for care and learning at every age and in every environment.

 The degree is built upon the candidate’s prior work in the field.
 The program provides a theoretical and practical framework for advanced work and leadership in the field of early childhood with an emphasis on current research.